blue-luke/typescript/README.txt

 There is a codeacademy pro version of this course

 Lesson 2 - functions

 Function parameters can also have specified types

-We can have functional parameters:
+We can have function parameters:

 function greet(name?: string)